Motions By Cindy Gilroy

 -

 Details: City Council reviews the motion, allowing for debate, amendments, and final voting.
-Councillors may request additional clarification or modifications before the vote.
+Councilors may request additional clarification or modifications before the vote.

 -